Once upon a

 Well, she was not beautiful-

-WIFE Why, in, little girl.
+WIFE Why, come in, girl.

-LITTLE RED RIDING I wish...
+LITTLE RED HOOD I wish...

 Just a of bread, please...

-Cinderella's had a surprise for her.
+Cinderella's Stepmother had a for her.

-LITTLE RED HOOD And a sticky bun?...
+LITTLE RED HOOD And perhaps a bun?...
 Or four?...

 in the sky, in the eaves, I the leaves, In the fields, In the and ponds...